cdbaca/ssg/posts/it-s-hard-but-easy-to-write-when-no-one-s-watching.md

 There is some level of freedom that comes with this.
 I know that there is no  one reading this right now, and I find actually a tiny bit of comfort in that.
 I could feasibly say whatever I want -- just to try it out or see if it's what I really think.
 That's helpful.
 But there's that small part of my brain that *wants* the attention I'd get at a scaled-up platform.
 Likes and comments, etc., are addictive in their own little stupid ways.

 I'd like a way out of this mindset that having attention is what matters.
 I want the blog *itself* to matter.
 I want the writing and the thinking to matter to me more than the attention from others ever did.
-And I want to discover for myself what I like, rather than letting the dumbass algorithms choose that for me. (["Just nod or shake your head and we'll do the rest... welcome to the internet."](https://www.youtube.com/watch?v=k1BneeJTDcU))
+And I want to discover for myself what I like, rather than letting the dumb algorithms choose that for me. (["Just nod or shake your head and we'll do the rest... welcome to the internet."](https://www.youtube.com/watch?v=k1BneeJTDcU))

 ## Some related links:
 - [Get Blogging!](https://getblogging.org/)